hpicgs/node-embed/README.md

 ### Qt

-Make sure you have the Qt Version 5.6 or newer installed from [here](https://download.qt.io/official_releases/qt/).
+Make sure you have the Qt Version 5.6 or newer installed.
+You can download it from [the official website](https://download.qt.io/official_releases/qt/).
+If you're on Ubuntu, you can use the `beineri/opt-qt591-trusty` PPA and need the following packages:
+- qt59base
+- qt59declarative
+- qt59quickcontrols
+- qt59quickcontrols2

 ### Node.js